 09:30 Stop at Rogie Falls: On your way east, stretch your legs at Rogie Falls and if you’re lucky, you might even spot the salmon jumping upstream.

-11:00 Go for a stroll: After Rogie Falls, continue driving to Beinn Eighe National Nature Reserve that’s filled with ancient pinewoods, dramatic mountains and lots of trails.
+11:00 Go for a stroll: After Rogie Falls, continue driving to Beinn Eighe National Nature Reserve which is filled with ancient pinewoods, dramatic mountains and lots of trails.

-Once you arrive, head to the Beinn Eighe Visitor Centre where you can speak to the rangers (Douglas helped us), find out the best trail that suits you and how to spot some of the golden eagles that call this region home.
+Once you arrive, head to the Beinn Eighe Visitor Centre.
+Here, you can speak to the rangers (Douglas helped us), find out the best trail that suits you and how to spot some of the golden eagles that call this region home.

 12:00 Drive Kinlochewe -Torridon: The drive itself will take about 40 minutes, with some of the most spectacular mountain scenery in Scotland (shhh, don’t tell the others).

 The whole region has become the world over for its stunning walking trails and gorgeous views of Liathach, 1,054 m (3,456 ft) and the mighty Beinn Alligin, 985 m (3,230 ft).

 12:40 Drive Torridon – Lower Diabaign: After the incredible views of Beinn Alligin, keep driving for another 30 minutes or so to Lower Diabaign where you’ll find the hidden gem that is, arguably, the prettiest little hamlet in all of Scotland.

 Take a wander around the tiny harbour, see the shipwreck and explore the dramatic rocky bay.

 13:30 Lunch: Gorge on some of the best local food at Gille Brighde Cafe & Restaurant.
 They serve one of the best seafood chowders I’ve ever tasted.
 The cafe focuses on sustainable produce, all within a homely setting.
 It’s so unique and the team are amazing!